korfriend/web3d/students/README.md

 ### Progress
 - For two days, I will be watching you guys trial and team work (7/26, 27)
-- After the two days, I will make you guys to complete (but I really want you guys to complete by yourselves) (7/28)
+- After the two days, I will make you guys to complete (but I really hope that you guys will be able to complete by yourselves) (7/28)